aliucer/Serverless-Backend-API/README.md

 - S3 lifecycle rules for automatic cleanup (30 days)
 - TTL on tables for data lifecycle management

-Estimated cost: <$1/month for moderate usage.
+Estimated cost: less than $1/month for moderate usage.

 ## Security